Malacosteus australis: Description

 Malacosteus australis have long bodies with large eyes.
 The blunt and short snout has a single round nostril.
-This species have barbed, curved, knife-shaped teeth.
-They have thin, scale-less, black skin.
+This species has barbed, curved, knife-shaped teeth.
+They have thin, scaleless, black skin.

 Red light physiological adaptation

 Malacosteus australis, along with three of the four loosejaw genera (Malacosteus, Pachystomias, and Aristostomias) have an adaptation to their accessory orbital photophore.
 Malacosteus have a large single tear-dropped size accessory light organ.
-Blue light travels farthest in the ocean, so because of this, most organisms have eyes adjusted to see blues and greens well, but can't detect other colors very well or at all.
-This adaptation to these loosejaw genera allow these organisms to have red-light bioluminescence.
+Blue light travels furthest in the ocean, so because of this, most organisms have eyes adjusted to see blues and greens clearly, but cannot detect other colors very well or at all.
+This adaptation to the loosejaw genera allow these organisms to have red-light bioluminescence.
 An emission maxima above 515 (such as the M. australis's red light) is very rare.
 In the mesopelagic region, this red light is undetectable visually to all the other fish.
 Malacosteus uses a bacteriochlorophyll-based photosensitizer to be able to see long wavelengths.